nyudenkov/link-kicker/.serena/memories/suggested_shell_commands.md

 - NEVER run destructive commands like `rm -rf`
 - Always test imports after dependency changes
 - Use `uv sync` instead of manual pip installs
+- All Python commands should be prefixed with `uv run` to use the project environment